 - (a) Connection shall be by gravity flow via laterals to public mains or waterways, or to a swale, or rainwater tanks.
 Where there is no other option connection can be made to a roadside kerb subject to approval of Council. - (b) All new urban lots shall be provided with individual service laterals, unless on-site disposal is approved by Council. - (c) Each connection shall be capable of serving the whole of the lot.
-Where, for physical reasons, this is not practicable a partial service to the building area only may be acceptable (subject to approval of Council). - (d) The minimum internal diameter of connections shall be: - (i) 100 mm for residential lots;

-- (ii) 150 mm for commercial and industrial lots and connections serving two dwellings or residential lots; - (iii) the size of connections serving three or more dwellings or residential lots shall be based on calculations as per the design standards (unless otherwise approved by Council). - (e) The connection shall be of a type capable of taking the spigot end of an approved pipe. - (f) Where the stormwater pipeline is outside the lot to be served, a connection pipeline shall be extended to the boundary of the lot and be marked by a 50 mm x 50 mm timber stake extending to 600 mm above ground level and painted blue. - (g) Connection to stormwater systems such as vegetated swales, soakpits, or soakage basins is acceptable provided the system is approved by Council. - (h) All connections to pipelines or MHs shall be sealed by removable caps until such time as they are required. - (i) Connections shall be indicated accurately on as-built plans in accordance with the requirements set out in Section 3. - (j) The minimum depth of the connection at the property boundary shall be 1 m.
+Where, for physical reasons, this is not practicable a partial service to the building area only may be acceptable (subject to approval of Council). - (d) The minimum internal diameter of connections shall be: - (i) 100 mm for residential lots; - (ii) 150 mm for commercial and industrial lots and connections serving two dwellings or residential lots; - (iii) The size of connections serving three or more dwellings or residential lots shall be based on calculations as per the design standards (unless otherwise approved by Council). - (e) The connection shall be of a type capable of taking the spigot end of an approved pipe. - (f) Where the stormwater pipeline is outside the lot to be served, a connection pipeline shall be extended to the boundary of the lot and be marked by a 50 mm x 50 mm timber stake extending to 600 mm above ground level and painted blue. - (g) Connection to stormwater systems such as vegetated swales, soakpits, or soakage basins is acceptable provided the system is approved by Council. - (h) All connections to pipelines or MHs shall be sealed by removable caps until such time as they are required. - (i) Connections shall be indicated accurately on as-built plans in accordance with the requirements set out in Section 3. - (j) The minimum depth of the connection at the property boundary shall be 1 m.

-6.3.13 Connection Of Lateral Pipelines To Public Mains
+6.3.13 Connection of Lateral Pipelines to Public Mains

 All connections to 150 mm diameter mains shall be via 45° "Y" junctions.
 Mains greater than 150 mm diameter including 225 mm diameter shall be made using 45° "Y" junctions or saddles.
 For mains greater than 225 mm diameter, square (90°) saddles may be used.
 Cutting saddles into pipes shall be carried out via core drilling.

-Saddles shall be specifically manufactured for the pipe they are being attached to and appropriate allowances made for the pipe wall thickness.
+Saddles shall be specifically manufactured for the pipe they are being attached to, and appropriate allowances made for the pipe wall thickness.
 The saddle shall use epoxy, electro fusion, stainless steel bolts or straps to secure the saddle in place.
-Concrete encasement of the saddle to the exterior of the main pipe is required.]
+Concrete encasement of the saddle to the exterior of the main pipe is required.
+Connection material shall protrude through to the inside of the main, and shall be flush with the inside wall of the main.